Alejandro: That's an easy one. Mister... Brother... Father Kin... Jin... Hoofer? (Beat) So I have a bad memory! What does that prove?

 - In "The Kiss Seen 'Round the World," embarrassing footage of Meg kissing the super-annoying Neil Goldman airs on national TV.
 When she sees it, she flies into a panic:

 - The Legend of Korra: An implied version: Aang showed definite favoritism towards his airbending son Tenzin, taking him to visit Air Nomad temples and holy sites.
 Somewhat understandable in that Aang was the Last of His Kind and thus desperate to pass on his culture to the only other person who could understand it, but it couldn't have made his kids' lives easy.
-Tenzin himself wasn't really aware of it until he and his siblings were in their forties.
+Tenzin himself wasn't really aware of it until he and his siblings were in their fifties.

 - Chloe's mom in Miraculous Ladybug never gets her name right on the first try.